Moving to Madrid

 This commercial and political capital still has deep Spanish roots, and though the centre is convincingly international, foreigners have no need to fear the pressures of a high-speed lifestyle that are so often attached to similar Western European destinations such as Paris, London and Rome.

 While retirees searching for sunnier shores and a relaxing descent into their twilight years may not exactly relish the prospect of emigrating to Madrid, it is beyond a doubt the place to go for those looking to further their career in Spain, while capitalising on an attractive quality of life.

 It’s true that the economic climate in Spain was ravaged at the hands of recession, but the country has already recovered substantially.
 Madrid is the best city to find a job in the country, boasting both large multinationals and a fair amount of direct foreign investment.

-That said, expats should also realise that average salaries are generally inferior to major European capitals, and don’t look to be improving anytime soon.
+Thankfully for expats, the price of food, eating out and drinking is significantly cheaper than in many other European cities.
+That said, expats should also realise that average salaries are generally inferior to those in other major European capitals, and don’t look to be improving anytime soon.

 In terms of accommodation, expats will find that quality housing in Madrid can be difficult to find for a good price, and it is important to know where to search, how to negotiate and how to make a deal quickly, knowledgeably and efficiently.

 The healthcare system is considered one of the best in Europe, with a high-standard public system available for free for employees in Spain or EU citizens, and private coverage systems on offer for others.